HOPPhugo/Try_To_ESCAPE_-GAME/Readme.txt

-Fore play this game, you have to download the release on the TryToEscape! page on the middle right and download "game" file.
+To play this game, you have to download the release.
+On the middle right and download "game.zip" file.